FormidableLabs/victory-docs/docs/index.md

 # Getting Started with Victory

 Victory is an opinionated, but fully overridable, ecosystem of composable React components for building interactive data visualizations.
+The following tutorial should help you get started with Victory.
+For more advanced examples, check out [our guides].

 ## Tutorial